 The casual user can’t distinguish between a true digital signage product that is engineered to provide reliable content playback on a 24/7 basis and a low-end software that is unstable and unsuited for long-term use.
 It’s virtually impossible to tell by looking at online ads or by reading web searches.

 This requires a bit of research, so let’s get started.

 Consumer vs. professional-grade software

 Professional-grade digital signage software is based on native language programming.
 This method has access to all of the hardware’s features, including the graphics processing unit (GPU).
-With native software you get better performance, a more fluid content playback and more reliable media player.
+With native software, you get better performance, more fluid content playback, and a more reliable media player.
 These are all the characteristics that everyone looks for in this type of application.

-Digital signage players must play reliably year-round, 24/7 and perform at a very high standard.
-It’s a situation where stuttering video clips and blank frames are simply not tolerated, especially when customers are paying for advertising space or when a screen welcomes visitors in a venue.
+Digital signage players must play reliably year-round, 24/7, and perform at a very high standard.
+It’s a situation where stuttering video clips and blank frames are simply not tolerated, especially when customers are paying for advertising space or when a screen welcomes visitors to a venue.